 Fly fishing clothing is an entirely separate animal, and we will do a separate piece on that soon.
 You could outfit yourself with expensive threads from makers like Orvis and Filson, but you sure don’t have to.
 Some waders are nice for fishing in rivers and streams, and you definitely want to be sure you have some sun protection.
 We like to have a good pair of hiking books for walking to the fishing spot, because the traction and support in your waders is not ideal if the walk is rugged or rocky.

 Don’t forget about safety.
 Having some form of communication with you in case anything goes wrong is important.
 If you will be in grizzly country (common in some of the Northern Rockies fly fishing spots), remember to bring bear spray.
-And sunscreen and bug spray — for for mosquitoes and black flies, but also remember a tick repellent if you are fishing in the Northeast or Midwest.
-They are critical to avoid damage from the sun, or a bite from the wrong mosquito.
+Don’t forget sunscreen and bug spray — for for mosquitoes and black flies, but also remember a tick repellent if you are fishing in the Northeast or Midwest.
+They are critical to avoid damage from the sun, or a bite from the wrong mosquito or deer tick.